 Shuklaphanta National Park is Nepal’s youngest and rarely visited, consequently pristine wildlife gem.
-This wild beauty of the far western region of Nepal is integrated into an undisturbed, least human interfered untamed land.
-The Park is now home to the largest herd with more than 2000 swamp deers, an estimated 17 feral tigers, and superb wildlife.
+This wild beauty of the far western region of Nepal is integrated into an undisturbed, least human-interfered, untamed land.
+The Park is now home to the largest herd with more than 2000 swamp deer, an estimated 17 feral tigers, and superb wildlife.

-The Park area itself is unexplored and yet to be a good tourist destination with amazing grassland, inhibiting the varieties of wildlife including mammalian, reptilia, aves, and amphibian families.
-The elementary significance of this national park is still into a conundrum being unexplored and filled with immensely beautiful floral and faunal spectrums.
+The Park area is unexplored and yet to be a good tourist destination with fantastic grassland inhibiting the varieties of wildlife, including mammalian, reptilia, aves, and amphibian families.
+The elementary significance of this national Park is still a problem; being unexplored and filled with immensely beautiful floral and faunal spectrums.
 Once the kingdom of Tharu king Singpal, the wild beauty is now a pristine national park with mind-blowing landscapes and sceneries.

 Shuklaphanta is a far western lowland of Terai in Kanchanpur district.
 It is 2nd largest wildlife reserve in Nepal.
-The area of this national park is 305 sq. kilometers.
-It shares a common boundary with the Indian state of Uttar Pradesh in the South and West which is formed by the Mahakali River, also known as Sharada River, and a major tributary of the Ganges River.
+The area of this national Park is 305 square kilometers.
+It shares a common boundary with the Indian state of Uttar Pradesh in the South and West, which the Mahakali River forms, also known as the Sharada River, and a major tributary of the Ganges River.
 It boasts a wide range of biodiversity with lots of natural attractions.

 Flora and Fauna

-The extensive open grassland and wetlands around the lakes of the park are habitats for a wide range of flora and fauna.
-In rivers, lakes, and ponds 28 fish species and 12 reptiles and amphibian species were recorded.
-The vegetation types primarily include sal forests, sal savanna, part of the continuum between climax forest and grassland, maintained by fire and floods.
+The extensive open grassland and wetlands around the lakes of the Park are habitats for a wide range of flora and fauna.
+Twenty-eight fish species and 12 reptiles and amphibian species were recorded in rivers, lakes, and ponds.
+The vegetation types primarily include sal forests and savanna, part of the continuum between climax forest and grassland, maintained by fire and floods.

-It includes 46 mammals, of which 18 are protected under cities such as Bengal Tigers, Indian leopards, elephants, etc. It is also home to a great one-horned rhinoceros from Chitwan National Park.
+It includes 46 mammals, of which 18 are protected under cities, such as Bengal Tigers, Indian leopards, elephants, etc. It is also home to a tremendous one-horned rhinoceros from Chitwan National Park.
 The antelope species of Blackbucks also inhabit here.

-Swamp deer in the grasslands found here, is the largest in the world.
-In the 201 censuses, the count of swamp deer was 2170 in the reserve.
+Swamp deer in the grasslands found here is the largest in the world.
+In the 2001 censuses, the count of swamp deer was 2170 in the reserve.
 In 2016, the rusty-spotted cat was photographed by a camera trap for the first time in the protected area.

-A total of 423 bird species has been recorded in Shuklaphanta National Park.
-However, the forests are important for great slaty woodpeckers and white-napped woodpeckers.
+A total of 423 bird species have been recorded in Shuklaphanta National Park.
+However, the forests are essential for great slaty woodpeckers and white-napped woodpeckers.
 The white-rumped vulture, slender-billed vulture, lesser adjutant, grey-headed fish eagles, darter, and rufous rumped grassbird are breeding residents.

-Sarus crane painted stork and bristled grassbird are summer visitors whereas Greater racquet tailed drongo, white-capped water redstart, rusty tailed flycatcher, and a rufous gorget flycatcher are uncommon winter visitors.
+Sarus crane-painted storks and bristled grassbirds are summer visitors.
+In contrast, Greater racquet-tailed drongo, white-capped water redstart, rusty-tailed flycatcher, and a rufous gorget flycatcher are uncommon winter visitors.

-Shuklaphanta National Park is the youngest National Park in Nepal although the national park offers a lot of activities.
-Apart from exploring this pristine jungle, there are so many beautiful places to visit around National Park.
-The Tharu culture there itself is a wonderful treat of wild far west land.
-The temples, lakes, jungles, wildlife, culture, and traditions everything of far west Nepal itself is a beautiful retreat.
+Shuklaphanta National Park is the youngest National Park in Nepal, although the National Park offers many activities.
+Apart from exploring this pristine jungle, there are many beautiful places around the National Park.
+The Tharu culture is a wonderful treat of wild, western land.
+The temples, lakes, jungles, wildlife, culture, and traditions of far-west Nepal are a beautiful retreat.

 Wildlife viewing on Elephant Back

 You can see different species of wild animals during your elephant back safari in Shuklaphanta National Park.
-Also, some animals like Tiger, Bear, Forest Deer, Sambar Deer, Indian Porcupines, Red Muntjac, Leopard, Wild Boar, and other many more animals can see in this jungle excursion.
+Also, some animals like Tiger, Bear, Forest Deer, Sambar Deer, Indian Porcupines, Red Muntjac, Leopard, Wild Boar, and many more animals can be seen in this jungle excursion.

-Different types of birds such as Spiny Babbler, Ilisbill, Great Slaty Woodpecker, Bengal Florican, Bristled Grassbird, Hodgson Bushchat, Black-capped Kingfisher, Finn’s weaver, etc. are extensively found in this national park.
-More than 420 migrated and local birds species in this national park broaden the arenas for bird lovers.
+Different types of birds, such as Spiny Babbler, Ilisbill, Great Slaty Woodpecker, Bengal Florican, Bristled Grassbird, Hodgson Bushchat, Black-capped Kingfisher, Finn’s weaver, etc. are extensively found in this national Park.
+More than 420 migrated and local bird species in this national Park broaden the arenas for bird lovers.